JetSetIlly/Gopher2600/README.md

 The database is called `setupDB` and is located in the project's configuration directory.
 The format of the database is described in the setup package.
 Here is the direct link to the source level documentation: https://godoc.org/github.com/JetSetIlly/Gopher2600/setup

+This area of the emulation will be expanded upon in the future.

 ## Gopher2600 Tools